-- champion and promote a child safe culture with the broader school community - ensure that child safety is a regular agenda item at school council meetings (Child safety is discussed at some meetings to ensure that a culture of child safety is being embedded and school council members are informed and understand the issues) - undertake annual training on child safety (during a meeting when the new school council is in place) - approve updates to and act in accordance with the Child Safety Code of Conduct to the extent that it applies to school council employees and members - when hiring school council employees, ensure that selection, supervision, and management practices are child safe.
+- champion and promote a child safe culture with the broader school community - ensure that child safety is a regular agenda item at school council meetings (Child safety is discussed at some meetings to ensure that a culture of child safety is being embedded and school council members are informed and understand the issues) - undertake annual training on child safety (during a meeting when the new school council is in place) - approve updates to, and act in accordance with the Child Safety Code of Conduct to the extent that it applies to school council employees and members - when hiring school council employees, ensure that selection, supervision, and management practices are child safe. ("At our school, school council employment duties are delegated to the principal who is bound by this policy").